Homotopy classes of gauge fields and the lattice

 that are the subgroups of deck transformations in $\cM_{\cC}$ (resp. $\cN_{\cC}$) preserving any given connected component, and thus stabilizing any given equivalence class of principal $G$-bundles $\{P\}$. \end{corollary}

-Having understood the way a discretization of a gauge field leads to the recovery of the topology of a principal $G$-bundle, we can now proceed and describe the global geometric picture that gives rise to the space of extended lattice gauge fields $\cM_{\cC}$.
-In general, we have the decomposition of $\cM_{\cC}$ into connected components
+Having understood the way a discretization of a gauge field leads to the recovery of the topology of a principal $G$-bundle, we can now proceed and describe the global geometric picture that gives rise to the space of ELG fields $\cM_{\cC}$.
+In general, $\cM_{\cC}$ decomposes into connected components

 Let us consider any given principal $G$-bundle $P$, with associated space of smooth connections modulo gauge transformations $\cA_{P}/\cG_{P}$.
-We have seen that the gauge group $\cG_{P}$ contains a normal subgroup $\cG_{P,*}$, that we are calling the \emph{restricted gauge group} (cf. \cite{Ba91}), consisting of those gauge transformations whose value over the fibers of every base point in $(M,\cC)$ is the identity, with the characteristic feature of stabilizing any given smooth cellular parallel transport map $\mathrm{PT}_{\cC}$.
-Therefore, there is a bijective correspondence between the space of smooth cellular parallel transport maps on $(M,\cC)$ yielding a bundle isomorphic to $P$, and the quotient $\cA_{P}/\cG_{P,*}$.
+The gauge group $\cG_{P}$ contains a normal subgroup $\cG_{P,*}$, the \emph{restricted gauge group} (cf. \cite{Ba91}), consisting of those gauge transformations whose value over the fibers of every base point in $(M,\cC)$ is the identity, and characterized by stabilizing any given smooth parallel transport map $\mathrm{PT}_{\cC}$.
+Therefore, there is a bijective correspondence between the space of smooth parallel transport maps on $(M,\cC)$ yielding a bundle isomorphic to $P$, and the quotient $\cA_{P}/\cG_{P,*}$.
 Moreover, there is a principal bundle